Corey Lee (baseball)

-Corey Wayne Lee (born December 26, 1974) is a former Major League Baseball pitcher who played in one game for the Texas Rangers in 1999.
+Corey Wayne Lee (born December 26, 1974) is an American former Major League Baseball pitcher who played in one game for the Texas Rangers in 1999.

 Amateur career

-Lee played college baseball for North Carolina State University.
+Lee attended Clayton High School in North Carolina and played college baseball for North Carolina State University.
 In 1995 and 1996, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 He was selected by Texas in the first round of the 1996 MLB Draft.

 Professional career

-In his lone appearance in a major league uniform, Lee allowed 3 runs in 1 inning.
+In his lone appearance in a major league uniform, Lee pitched one inning, allowing an eleventh-inning, three-run home run to Tino Martinez of the New York Yankees.